alfonsosaera/prot_align_GUI/README.md

 # prot_align_GUI

-Graphic user interface that aligns two protein sequences with the selected substitution matrix using a simplified version of the needleman-wunsch algorithm.
-It is written in `Python` using the `tkinter` module and based on my [prot_align script](https://github.com/alfonsosaera/prot_align).
+Graphical user interface that aligns two protein sequences with the selected substitution matrix using a simplified version of the needleman-wunsch algorithm.
+It is written in `Python` using the `tkinter` module.

 <p align="center">
 <img src=img/app_empty.png height="500">
 </p>

+This is an improvement of my [prot_align script](https://github.com/alfonsosaera/prot_align) that supports the use of user provided substitution matrices.

 # Usage